Daniil0Yehorov/Dbot/README.md

-A simple bot for working with a database
+A simple bot on Java for working with a MySQL database